Must a website give up the name or email of an alleged anonymous defamer?

 The above elements define the boundaries of United States defamation law.
 Below are common legal issues and standards that affect slander and libel cases.
 Think of the five elements above as the bowl, and these are the food that fill it.

 Essentially, privilege addresses protected relationships and conversations.
 Most people associate “privilege” – in the legal sense – with the confidentiality assurances enjoyed by doctors and their patients or attorneys and their clients.
 Reporters also enjoy source privileges.
-Various employment relationships also confer privilege protections, as does the reporting of suspicions (i.e., properly reporting a reasonable suspicion of domestic abuse to authorities).
+Various employment relationships also confer privilege protections, as does the reporting of suspicions (i.e., properly reporting a reasonable suspicion of child abuse to authorities).

 Many Defamation Defendants Win On Privilege Grounds